ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bi-create-reports-with-xbrl.md

 6. To import the linkbase, choose the **Import** action.
 7. Choose the **Yes** button to apply the linkbase to the schema.

-## Viz související školení na webu [Microsoft Learn](/learn/modules/xbrl-reports-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/xbrl-reports-dynamics-365-business-central/index)

 ## Viz také
 [Finance](finance.md)